-- Find our Piazza signup link at: https://piazza.com/ncsu/summer2024/csc505651 - Rather than emailing questions to the teaching staff, please post your questions on Piazza.
-The system is highly catered to getting you help fast and efficiently from classmates, the TA, and myself. - For questions about personal grades or meeting requests, please contact the instructor or the TA via private piazza post. - Do not post solutions to assignments or exams before they have been returned this will be considered cheating. - If you have any problems or feedback for the developers, email team@piazza.com.
+- Find our Piazza signup link at: https://piazza.com/ncsu/fall2024/csc505 - Rather than emailing questions to the teaching staff, please post your questions on Piazza.
+The system is highly catered to getting you help fast and efficiently from classmates, the TA, and myself. - For questions about personal grades or meeting requests, please get in touch with the instructor or the TA via private piazza post. - Do not post solutions to assignments or exams before they have been returned this will be considered cheating. - If you have any problems or feedback for the developers, email team@piazza.com.